microsoft/Codex-Babylon/README.md

 # Babylex

 This project converts natural language into 3D assets using [BabylonJS](https://www.babylonjs.com/) and OpenAI's [Codex](https://openai.com/blog/openai-codex/).
-Currently it is a basic web application with an [Express](https://expressjs.com/) backend.
+It is a React web application with an [Express](https://expressjs.com/) backend.

 ## Requirements